paperbackdragon/Project-Euler/README.txt

 Author: Heather (a.k.a. paperbd)

 Updates:
-- Work on the Haskell solutions is now continuing.
+- Work on the Python solutions is now continuing.

 Notes on the C++ solutions:
 - Solutions are split into groups of ten and put in folders.